sazonovanton/SirChatalot/README.md

 Also if `FunctionCalling` is set to `True` in the `./data/.config` file (see [Function calling](#function-calling)), you can generate images with function calling just by asking the bot to do it.

 `RateLimitCount`, `RateLimitTime` and `ImageGenerationPrice` parameters are not required, default values for them are zero.
 So if not set rate limit will not be applied and price will be zero.

+> [!WARNING]
+> There can be some changes in the way Yandex ART API works, so it can be unstable.

 ### OpenAI DALL-E
 To use this functionality with Dall-E you should make some changes in configuration file.
 Example: